 Let yourself brainstorm as there might be lots of things that come up.

 2. Work on the whole of life things

 So a lot of our physical issues are related to our overall health.
 When the fibromyalgia was worse, I needed to see the physical therapists for in search of relief (which never came).

-When I changed my entire life – reducing work hours, cutting my commute, moving to a warmer climate, learning to rest (and later meditate), gentle exercise (which for me meant cutting back!) etc. – the amount I needed to see the physical reduced.
+When I changed my entire life – reducing work hours, cutting my commute, moving to a warmer climate, learning to rest (and later meditate), gentle exercise (which for me meant cutting back!) etc. – the amount I needed to see the physiotherapist reduced.

 3. Finding the right treatment

 This alone halved how often I had to go.
 For severe, recurrent trigger points in my neck – for which I’ve spent at least $1500 per year for over 10 years trying to get some relief from – I have the right practitioner and treatment at last.
 It’s a physiotherapist who places acupuncture needles into the trigger point, leaves it to relax and then performs gentle traction and stretches.
 The amount of time and money I spent on massage therapists, physiotherapists, osteopathy and chiropractic is insane.